Have you always wanted a family portrait … but you rarely can get everyone together?

 For this portrait commission, my client emailed two family snapshots taken last Thanksgiving Day.

 The photos were sharp and high resolution, which made it possible for me to see good facial detail on each person.
+And they were similarly posed, so I was able to combine them.

 To begin the project, I rearranged each person's pose in a preliminary drawing.
 My 20 years of posing groups as a portrait photographer came in handy.